Analogue of the Galois Theory for arbitrary finite field extensions: Analogue of the Galois Theory for purely inseparable finite field extensions

 \begin{proposition} Let $K$ be a field of characteristic $p$, $L/K$ be a purely inseparable field extension of finite degree.
 Then

 i.e. every subalgebra of $\CD (L/K)$ that contains the field $L$ is a simple algebra. \end{proposition}

-{\bf Analogue of the Galois Theory for purely inseparable field extensions.} Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and the algebras of differential operators.
+{\bf Analogue of the Galois Theory for purely inseparable field extensions.} Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable finite field extensions that gives a bijection between subfields and the algebras of differential operators (Theorem \ref{D24Mar25}.(1,2)) and between subfields and the dominant Lie algebras (Theorem \ref{D24Mar25}.(3,4)).

 \begin{theorem} Let $K$ be a field of characteristic $p$, $L/K$ be a purely inseparable finite field extension.
 Then: \begin{enumerate}

 \item $\CA ( \CD (L/K), L)\stackrel{{\rm Pr.}\, \ref{aD24Mar25}}{=}\CA ( \CD (L/K), L, sim)=\{ \CD(L/M)\, | \, M\in \CF (L/K) \}$.